CUB1CWH/rk918-fw/README.md

 The RK61 software can be used for lighting configurations on the RK918/RK919, though it lacks support for side lighting present on the RK918/RK919.

-Don't bve fooled by the file name.
+Don't be fooled by the file name.
 The name of the updater is "RK919_RGB Mechanical UK_V1.63_201107(2201)_With White Light Test_02_En" (translated).
 This firmware updater tool is meant for both US/UK layout keyboards, with no complications between the two layouts.

 # Firmware update